Lid-Driven Cavity Flow#

 end

 The type specifies the mesh format used.
 At the moment, Lethe supports two mesh formats: dealii and gmsh. dealii meshes are in-situ generated meshes for simple geometries.
-The type of grid generated is specified by the grid type parameters and this grid is parametrized by it’s grid arguments.
-We refer to the documentation of the deal.ii GridGenerator for a detailed explanation of the available grids.
+The type of grid generated is specified by the grid type parameters and this grid is parametrized by its grid arguments.
+We refer to the documentation of the deal.II GridGenerator for a detailed explanation of the available grids.

 Since the lid-driven cavity problem domain is a square, we use the hyper_cube grid_type.
 The arguments of this grid type are the position of the bottom left corner, the position of the top right corner and the option to colorize the boundaries in order to give each of them a unique ID.
 The IDs will be used to set the boundary conditions on specific parts of the boundary of the domain.
 The ID given to each face was given in the graphical description of the case.
 If colorize option were set to false, all boundaries would have been given the ID 0.